-In today’s world, most consumers are aware that enjoying the convenience of a digital lifestyle involves sharing some of their personal information — sometimes by allowing cookies and other tracking technology, and sometimes by filling out online forms.
+In today’s world, most consumers are aware that enjoying the convenience of a digital lifestyle involves security risks: sharing some of their personal information — sometimes by allowing cookies and other tracking technology, and sometimes by filling out online forms.

 With that awareness, though, comes the expectation that companies will keep their personal information private and secure.
 This has become even more important as missteps from major companies have shown just how easy it can be for personal data to become public.

 Yahoo’s 2013 breach, which affected all of the company’s 3 billion accounts, might be one of the most notorious examples.
 But repeated breaches like these are hardly a thing of the past.
 Just last month, amid panic about the coronavirus pandemic, Marriott confirmed a data breach that affected 5.2 million guests.
 What’s worse, it was the hotel chain’s second (preventable) breach in three years.